 My Picks For NO/Low Risk Beauty

-*skin care products we use personally (do check ingredients since they may change)
+*skin care products my daughter and I use personally (do check ingredients since they may change)

 - 100% Pure – They produce makeup and skin care products using food-grade plant-based ingredients (it’s safe to eat, so it’s probably safe to put on your body).
 They’ve also come up with their own preservative system to replace parabens, using a complex blend of herbs, vitamins, and antioxidants in place of industrial antimicrobials.